opsb/butler-io/README.markdown

 ## Aliases

-Perhaps you've gotten used to using classpath:path/to/file with spring?
-Butler's here to server, simply alias the res: protocol to classpath:

-    ButlerIO.alias( "classpath:", "res:" );

-Now you can simply do

-    String article = textFrom( "classpath:articles/steve_jobs.txt" ); // => res:articles/steve_jobs.txt

-Maybe you often need to ask for articles in the same place
+I often need to fetch articles and reports from the same places.
+I don't know about you but I rather like my butler to show a little initiative.

-    ButlerIO.alias( "articles:", "res://path/to/articles/" );
+    #Inside a file at {classpath}/butler_aliases.properties
+    articles\:=res://path/to/articles    # remember to escape any colons you use before the equals reports\:=res://path/to/reports

+Now when I ask for articles and reports he'll know just what to do

-    String article = textFrom( "articles:steve_jobs.txt" ); // => res://path/to/articles/steve_jobs.txt
+    String article = textFrom( "articles:steve_jobs.txt" ); // => res:path/to/articles/steve_jobs.txt
+    String report  = textFrom( "reports:q4_figures.txt" ); // => res:path/to/reports/q4_figures.txt

-Not bad, he can do better than that though, how about we use a convention
+Marvellous.
+He can do better than that though, how about we use a convention

-    ButlerIO.alias( "^(\\w*):", "res:uk/co/opsb/%s/" );
+    ^(\\w*)\:=res:uk/co/opsb/%s/

     String article = textFrom( "articles:steve_jobs.txt" ); // => res:uk/co/opsb/articles/steve_jobs.txt
     String report  = textFrom( "reports:q4_figures.txt" ); // => res:uk/co/opsb/reports/q4_figures.txt

 What a clever chap.
-He's used the regex to capture articles/reports and then used String.format to merge them in.
+He's used the regex to capture articles/reports and then String.format to merge them in.

-You don't want to have to constantly tell him what to do, why not keep a record for him to refer to.
-Pop this in {classpath_root}/butler_aliases.properties

-    ^(\\w*)\:=res:uk/co/opsb/%s/

-and he'll know exactly what to do every time.
-Those property files can be tricky little fellows sometimes, mind that you escape any semi colons in the above manner (before the equals).